DaveBitter/webcam-tester/README.md

 # webcam-tester
-A simple webcam tester to see if you look pretty
+A simple Webcam Test to see if you look pretty